Shakthivelms8/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 1. Close your web browser window or tab.

-## Perform create and read point operations on items with the SDK
+### Task 3: Perform create and read point operations on items with the SDK

 You will now use the set of asynchronous methods in the Microsoft.Azure.Cosmos.Container class to perform common operations on items within a SQL API container.
 These operations are all done using the task asynchronous programming model in C#.